Euronext resumes trading as outage raises concentration concerns

 ($1 = 0.8485 euros)

-Additional reporting John O’Donnell in Frankfurt and Rachel Armstrong and Saikat Chatterjee in London; Editing by Carmel Crimmins and David Evans
+Additional reporting John O’Donnell in Frankfurt, Rachel Armstrong and Saikat Chatterjee in London, and John McCrank in New York; Editing by Carmel Crimmins, David Evans and Tom Brown

 Our Standards: The Thomson Reuters Trust Principles.